guillaume-hoareau/ELK-CPACF/part3.md

 ### 2. Click on the left tab bar to "Management"

+### 3. Management / Kibana Panel
-### 3. Click on Index pattern area, and fill the tab with monitor* as follow.
+Click on Index pattern area, and fill the tab with monitor* as follow.
 Then click to Next Step.
 ![alt text](https://github.com/guikarai/ELK-CPACF/blob/master/images/Capture%20d%E2%80%99%C3%A9cran%202018-05-24%20%C3%A0%2011.44.34%20(2).png)

 ### 4. Configure Setting Panel